 Full rhyme, also known as perfect or complete rhyme, is seen at the ends of lines six and eight of the third stanza with “not” and “snot” and “crab” and “slab” in stanza five.

 Poetic Techniques in Material

 Barber makes use of several poetic techniques and devices in ‘Material’.
 These include alliteration, personification, enjambment, caesura, and repetition.
-The latter, repetition, is the use and reuse of a specific technique, word, tone or phrase within a poem.
+The latter, repetition, is the use and reuse of a specific technique, word, tone, or phrase within a poem.
 In the case of ‘material’ the word “hanky” or other words associated with it, are repeated throughout all stanzas of the poem.

-The image of the hanky, or pocket tissue, is intimately connected to the major themes of this piece, so it makes sense that barber would want to reiterate that throughout the poem.
-Repetition is also seen through these and rise of words or phrases, such as “step-together” in lines five and six of the sixth stanza.
+The image of the hanky, or pocket tissue, is intimately connected to the major themes of this piece, so it makes sense that the barber would want to reiterate that throughout the poem.
+Repetition is also seen through these and the rise of words or phrases, such as “step-together” in lines five and six of the sixth stanza.